-The Daggerfish Portable comes fill with 6lb nylon and a starter selection of terminal tackle.
-Slightly expensive at $55, but it is more durable than plastic reels.
+The Daggerfish comes fill with 6lb nylon which is okay quality, but I advise at upgrading the included tackle.
+It is slightly expensive at $55, but it is more durable than plastic reels plus it is American made.
 For instructions on how to cast a Daggerfish handline I suggest giving this youtube clip a watch.

 A more budget friendly option is a plastic Challenge 50282 Yo-Yo, fill it up with 6lb nylon (Stren Original Monofilament is my recommendation).
-For casting instructions I suggest checking youtube, here is one good instructional video.
+For casting instructions I suggest checking this youtube video.

 If completely short of cash.
 Try wrapping nylon around a food can, this creates a very rudimentary hand reel.
 Full cans are more rigid than empty and are less likely to distort out of shape.
 Catching dinner using a beer can as a rod is a fun campfire story.

 If you will prefer the versatility and ease of use of a fishing rod and reel combo, then this section is for you.
 When spinning for trout, the reel is the area to spend the most money.
 A cheap reel which malfunctions can easily ruin a fishing trip.
 Contrasty, cheap rods are usually durable and even less likely to break than expensive graphite models.